-- (I) Any person who has been commissioned as a notary public pursuant to the Statutes of Ohio, who desires a renewal of such commission shall file application for such renewal with the Judges Committee on Notaries Public.
+(I) Any person who has been commissioned as a notary public pursuant to the Statutes of Ohio, who desires a renewal of such commission shall file application for such renewal with the Judges Committee on Notaries Public.
 All applications for renewal shall be in writing and shall set forth such facts as said Committee shall prescribe and shall be accompanied by a fee in the amount hereinafter provided.
-Such application shall be examined by the Committee or some member thereof and approved by it.
-The applicant shall thereupon be considered qualified for a renewal of commission without examination unless ordered By the Court. - (J) The amount of the fees hereinbefore designated to be paid by each applicant, who is either a resident of Hamilton County or has been appointed a Notary Public in an adjacent county in which the applicant is a resident, is fixed as follows:
+Such application shall be examined by the Committee or some number thereof and approved by it.
+The applicant shall thereupon be considered qualified for a renewal of commission without examination unless ordered by the Court.

+(J) The amount of the fees hereinbefore designated to be paid by each applicant, who is either a resident of Hamilton County or has been appointed a Notary Public in an adjacent county in which the applicant is a resident, is fixed as follows:

-Original application \$ 80.00
+Original application \$80.00

-Re-examination \$ 10.00
+Re-examination \$10.00

-Renewal application \$ 75.00
+Renewal application \$75.00

-Attorney application
+Attorney application \$80.00

-Name change
+Name Change. \$35.00